An0nDev/HTStack/docs/GETTING_STARTED.md

 #### How the architecture works
 An architecture in terms of HTStack consists of one server and one or more apps.

 A server is an instance of an `HTStack::Server` object in C++ that handles the low-level socket communication and HTTP protocol interpretation.
 The constructor for the object takes a list of applications that the server should manage.
 This list, as well as other configuration variables, are provided as an `HTStack::ServerConfiguration` instance.
+(A method of configuring these variables in a file is a planned feature.)

 Each application consists primarily of an object that inherits from an `HTStack::App` object.
-This object is defined by the developer to have several implementations of virtual functions that are called when various events happen, namely:
+This object is defined by the developer to have implementations of virtual functions that are called when various events happen, namely:
-- `void onLoad ()`: called when the application's shared object is loaded into memory
+- `MyApp::MyApp (HTStack::Server &)`: called when the application's shared object is loaded into memory
-- `void onRequest (HTStack::Request &)`: called when the server receives a valid HTTP request for the app to handle
+- `void MyApp::handleRequest (HTStack::Request &)`: called when the server receives a valid HTTP request for the app to handle
-- `void onUnload ()`: called when the application's shared object is unloaded from memory
+- `MyApp::~MyApp ()`: called when the application's shared object is unloaded from memory

-Applications are loaded by default when the server starts up.
-This behavior can be changed through an `HTStack::ServerConfiguration` variable.
-Applications will also be able to be loaded and unloaded through the `HTStack::Server` instance.
+given the name of the object inheriting from `HTStack::App` is named `MyApp`.

+A configuration file determines whether or not the application is loaded by default when the server starts up.
+When the server is running, a terminal interface provides a mechanism of changing this behavior.
+See "How to dynamically configure your app" for more info.

 #### How to create an app
 Apps are relatively simple to compile and run.
-The code for your app should contain a definition for a class that inherits from `HTStack::App` and a single function `extern "C" HTStack::App* factory ()` that returns a pointer to a heap-allocated instance of your class.
-(The `HTStack::Server` instance takes care of calling `delete` on the pointer.)
+The code for your app should contain a definition for a class that inherits from `HTStack::App` and a single function `extern "C" HTStack::App* factory (HTStack::Server & server)` that returns a pointer to a heap-allocated instance of your class.
+This function is called to construct your app when it's designated to be loaded, and the virtual destructor is called with `delete` when your app is designated to be unloaded.

 Here's a minimal example, adapted from the one in `tests/HTStack`: